richardeoin/nodejs-plotter/README.md

 And if you have [npm](https://npmjs.org/) installed, just run `npm install`.

-I might put this on [npm](https://npmjs.org/) registry in the future.
+I might put this on the [npm](https://npmjs.org/) registry in the future.

 ## Usage ##